 - If hiding is not right and exposing yourself at every chance is also something you must avoid.
 Try to maintain a proper balance.

-- The most important thing is to enjoy yourself and not loose not patience even if your team loses.
+- The most important thing is to enjoy yourself and don’t loose patience even if your team loses.
 It is just a game and remember- “Practice will make you perfect.”

 So, these were some tips that will surely help beginners when they are playing their first game.
 If you are one of them, then I hope this helps you and do tell me about the same by dropping a comment here!